-(d) On request, you must make written records required by this standard, available to the OR-OSHA Administrator or their designee for examination or copying.
+(d) On request, you must make written records required by this standard, available to the Oregon OSHA Administrator or their designee for examination or copying.

 (14) Appendices.

-(a) Compliance with Appendix A, Appendix B-1, Appendix B-2, and Appendix C of this rule is mandatory.
+Compliance with Appendix A, Appendix B-1, Appendix B-2, Appendix C, and Appendix D of this rule is mandatory.